Relief Society: Reorganization and expansion

 In December 1867 church president Brigham Young publicly called for the reorganization of Relief Society in every ward.
 Eliza R. Snow was assigned to assist local bishops in organizing permanent branches of the Relief Society.
 Using the minutes recorded in the early Nauvoo meetings as a Constitution, Snow created a standard model for all local wards that united women in purpose and provided a permanent name and structure to their organization.
 She and nine other sisters began visiting wards and settlements in 1868, and at the end of the year, organizations existed in all twenty Salt Lake City congregations and in congregations in nearly every county in Utah.
 Women helped the bishop of the ward assist the poor by collecting and disbursing funds and commodities.
 They nursed the sick, cleaned homes, sewed carpet rags for local meeting houses, planted and tended gardens, promoted home industry, and shared doctrinal instruction and testimony.

 Snow provided central leadership both before and after her call as General President in 1880.
 She emphasized spirituality and self-sufficiency.
 The Relief Society sent women to medical school, trained nurses, opened the Deseret Hospital, operated cooperative stores, promoted silk manufacture, saved wheat, and built granaries.
 In 1872, Snow provided assistance and advice to Louisa L. Greene in the creation of a woman's publication, the Woman's Exponent, which was loosely affiliated with the Relief Society.
 Emmeline B. Wells succeeded Greene and continued as editor until its final issue in 1914.

+Richmond, Utah Relief Society Hall.
+Built in 1880, one of the oldest known original Relief Society Halls.